 Golden Retrievers get their name honestly.
-They come only in coats of gold ranging from dark to light, which is medium in length.
-Their fur can be wavy or straight and tend to feather out on the legs, ears, and underbelly.
+They come only in medium-length coats of gold ranging from dark to light.
+Their fur can be wavy or straight and tends to feather out on the legs, ears, and underbelly.
 They do shed quite heavily and benefit from regular brushing.

 They have average lifespans of 10-12 years.
-They weigh between 55-75 pounds, making them medium-sized, with a muscular build and a sturdy frame.
+These pretty dogs weigh between 55-75 pounds, making them medium-sized, with a muscular build and a sturdy frame.
 They have blocky muzzles, notably friendly expressions, and kind eyes.

 Labrador Retriever – General Appearance

 In contrast, the Labrador Retriever comes in beautiful shades of yellow, black, and chocolate.
-They have shorter coats of straight hair.
-They are also heavy shedders who benefit from regular maintenance.
+They have shorter coats of straight hair and are also heavy shedders who benefit from regular maintenance.
 They have what is referred to as “otter tail” making them excellent swimmers.